The MANSA Mission

 MANSA members engage actively in joint scholarship and common research clusters.
 Recent examples are the research on Ethnographies of Security in the Sahel, and the workshop on Armed Conflicts and Insecurity in the West African Sahel.
 Training sessions and workshops are regularly organized by MANSA members in Burkina Faso, Côte d'Ivoire and Mali.

 MANSA publishes and disseminates scholarly works.
-Since 1999, MANSA's Mande Studies: The Journal of the Mande Studies Association is an international and peer-reviewed journal.
+MANSA's Mande Studies: The Journal of the Mande Studies Association is an international and peer-reviewed journal, launched in 1999.
 It is published once a year by the Indiana University Press.
-MANSA's Newsletter Kibaru reports and communicates about scholarly work, publications, research grants and projects.
-All 72 Issues of the Newsletter are available here.
-The first Newsletter appeared in November 1986, and the most recent one (#74) was published in early 2023.
+MANSA's newsletter, MANSA Kibaru, reports and communicates about scholarly work, publications, research grants and projects.
+All issues of the newsletter are available here.
+The first newsletter appeared in November 1986, and the most recent one (#75) was published in early 2024.

 Beyond the scholarly and professional belonging, MANSA members are connected, and share insights, thoughts, and news on a daily basis in a true community spirit.
 The email list serve serves as an efficient tool for communication and dissemination, alongside with MANSA's Facebook page.